ASLeonard/pangenome_summer_school/slides/lecture_6.md

 . . .

-Linear sequence context will *always* make more sense.
+Linear sequence context will *always* make more sense to us.

 . . .